Comuna 13 History – Medellins Street Art Capital

-Where Is Comuna 13?
+Where is Comuna 13?

 Comuna 13 is located on the steep hills in the west of Medellin.
 Over 200,000 people call the neighborhood home.